qrohlf/trianglify/Readme.md

 ![example](example.jpg)

-It uses [d3.js](http://d3js.org) to build the polygons and SVG and SVG filters for rendering, and includes the [ColorBrewer](http://bl.ocks.org/mbostock/5577023) color palette library to get you up and running quickly.
+It was inspired by [btmills/geopattern](https://github.com/btmills/geopattern), and uses [d3.js](http://d3js.org) to build the polygons and SVG and SVG filters for rendering.
+It also includes the [colorbrewer](http://bl.ocks.org/mbostock/5577023) color palette library to get you up and running quickly.
 It was written in a single day because I got fed up with Adobe Illustrator.

 # Demo: